HEADS-project/training/1.ThingML_Basics/README.md

 		}
 	}

 This example is fully platform independent and only uses ThingML statements.
-The behavior of the HelloThing component is described by a state machine with two states and one transition between those states.
-The program is expected to print "Hello World" followed by "Bye".
-After printing "Bye" the program remains in the Bye state but will not terminate.
+The behavior of the `HelloThing` component is described by a state machine with two states and one transition between those states.
+The program is expected to print "*Hello World*" followed by "*Bye*".
+After printing "*Bye*" the program remains in the `Bye` state but will not terminate.
 ThingML programs are typically processes which do not have an exit point.

 To compile and run a ThingML program, the components (or Things) need to be instantiated and connected together (if there are more than one).
-The following Configuration creates a single instance of this component HelloThing:
+The following Configuration creates a single instance of this component `HelloThing`:

 	configuration HelloCfg
 	@arduino_stdout "Serial"